os-data/eu-structural-funds/README.md

 # EU Subsidies Data

 Subsidystories.eu intends to increase transparency of EU-Funds by unravelling how the European Structural Investment Funds are spent.
 We collected and standardised all available beneficiary lists for the ERDF, ESF and CF for the 2007-2013 and 2014-2020 funding periods.
-These funds are partially funded by the EU and the Member States and allocated by regional authorities to local beneficiaries [policy]( .
-Find out who has received funding in your country.
+These funds are partially funded by the EU and the Member States and allocated by regional authorities to local beneficiaries [policy](https://github.com/os-data/eu-structural-funds/blob/master/documentation/subsidyreport%20-%20policy%20and%20data.pdf) .
+Find out who has received funding in your country on [Subsidy Stories](http://subsidystories.eu/).

+The European Structural and Cohesion Funds (ESIF) are the main financial instrumentfor the implementation of the EU's regional policy.
+They cover 44 % of the overall 1082 Billion 7-year EU budget.

+For the funding period 2007 - 2013 the budget for the European Regional Development Fund, the European Social Fund, and the Cohesion Fund together accounted for __€347 billion__.
+In the funding period 2014 - 2020 the budget is: __€477 billion__

 ## Project overview

-Structural and Cohesion Funds are financial tools set up to implement the regional policy of the European Union.
-They aim to reduce regional disparities in income, wealth and opportunities.
-The overall budget for the 2007-2013 period was __€347 billion__ [according to wikipedia](https://en.wikipedia.org/wiki/Structural_Funds_and_Cohesion_Fund).

-This project is a collaborative effort between [Open-Knowledge Germany](https://www.okfn.de/en/), [Open-Knowledge International](http://okfn.org/) and a number of citizens, journalists and developers.
-You can join us on our public [Slack channel](https://alleusubsidydata.slack.com/messages/general/).

-This repository is a __data pipeline__.
-It channels beneficiary data from various national or regional sources into the [Open-Spending](http:next.openspending.org) datastore.
-The goal is to provide a unified european dataset for all subsidies funds for at least two funding periods: 2007-3013 and 2014-2020.
+This repo started while working on eu subsidy data on several hackatons over the summer of 2016.
+In October, Addessium funded this project and a data-pipeline was built to ingest all datasets in [Open-Spending](http:next.openspending.org).
+A front-end was built on [Subsidy Stories](http://subsidystories.eu/) to visualise and explore the data.

+This repository is an intergral part of the project.
+It contains the documentation, the raw data, the code and additional information that has been gathered in the project.

 ## What's in the repository?